Ackleberry/rtcs/README.md

 3. Install GCC

-4. Clone the [Unity](https://github.com/ThrowTheSwitch/Unity) repository in the same directory as your project folder.
+4. Clone the [Unity](https://github.com/ThrowTheSwitch/Unity) repository in the same directory level as your project folder.

 # Running the UNIT Tests: